zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

   * expose minimum recommended fee for a given number of recipients
   * implement default fee equation and corresponding unit tests
   * integration of such mechanism to Transaction Builder APIs
+* Changes to the Zebra mempool's conventional fee calculation
 * adopt `librustzcash` changes to mobile SDK repos:
   * ZcashLightClientKit
   * zcash-light-client-ffi